dhamma1991/milestone-project-4/README.md

 ### No custom task refresh time
 Currently, the app will check for tasks that are not done, apply any hitpoint loss, and set all tasks to not done ready for a new day, at 0:00 UTC.
 The user currently has no way of customising this, which makes internationalization of the app less than optimal; a user in San Francisco, for example, would find their daily tasks refresh at either 5pm or 6pm (depending on daylight saving), which is probably not an ideal time for a user to start their daily tasks.

 A way around this would be to allow the user to submit their current time zone, and then either program the app to refresh their tasks based on what their midnight is, or allow them to set their own custom time which is convenient for them.
 Both solutions would require an overhaul of the get_tasks view as it stands currently, and with this functionality envisioned to require far more code than the current implementation, it would probably require a dedicated view.
-The User or Profile models would also have to be adjusted to accommodate the user’s selected time zone.
+The User or Profile models would also have to be adjusted to accommodate the user’s time zone data.
 ## 8. Deployment
 The project is deployed on Heroku, available [here](https://levelup-productivity.herokuapp.com/).
 The deployment process was (thankfully) mostly headache free.
 Upon creating the heroku deployment, the first thing that was done was setting the environment variables, which are mostly the same values as the variables used in development.

 Two variables that had to be added to Heroku that were not present in development are the DISABLE_COLLECTSTATIC variable, which I found was necessary in order to avoid issues with static files, and the DATABASE_URL variable, which links to the Heroku Postgres database.
 LevelUp makes use of a separate, SQLite database in development, with the Heroku Postgres used in production only.
 In addition, a variable called DEVELOPMENT, which exists in the development environment and activates Django’s debug mode, is not set in Heroku, where debug mode is not desirable.

 Anyone wishing to run the app locally would need to account for the following env variables:
 #### DEVELOPMENT
 Normally set to ‘1’ (when in development).
 This just enables Django’s debug mode.
 #### DJANGO_SECRET_KEY